ASFOpenSARlab/opensarlab-docs/docs_migrated/user-guides/class_notebooks_best_practices.md

 ---

-## Set The Notebook Metadata to Use the Correct Environment

-1. Open your notebook, change into your conda environment's kernel, and save the notebook.
-1. Push the update to your notebook repository.
-1. When users clone your repository, the notebooks will automatically use the correct kernel (as long as the required environment has been created).

----

-## Consider Clearing Your Notebook Output Before Saving it

-Saving a notebook with its output increases the file size and slows down the time it takes to open, save, and download.
-However, saving a notebook with output in place allows you to display results without the need to run the notebook.

-### If you wish to clear the notebook output:
-1. Open the notebook.
-2. Select the menu option: `Kernel` -> `Restart Kernel and Clear...`
-3. Save the notebook.
-4. Push the cleared notebook to its repository.

----

-## Provide a Pinned `environment.yml` For Your Conda Environment
+## Provide a Pinned `environment.yml` to Build a Conda Environment

-The open-source Python packages used in your Conda environments are routinely updated, which often introduces breaking dependencies.
-If your `environment.yml` file does not pin packages to specific versions, the default behavior is to build the latest available package versions.
+The open-source Python packages used in your Conda environments are routinely updated, often introducing breaking dependencies.
+If the `environment.yml` file does not pin packages to specific versions, the default behavior is to build the latest available versions.
 This can introduce new dependency conflicts at any time.

 Even if you pin every package, there is still a risk that an `environment.yml` will no longer build correctly at some point.
-This can happen if one of its package versions is removed due to a security risk, though this is relatively rare.
+This can occur if one of its package versions is removed due to a security risk, legal issue, or the discovery of a critical error, though this is relatively rare.

 ### To reduce the chances of your `environment.yml` breaking over time, provide a pinned version to your users:
 1. Open a terminal.